awsdocs/amazon-connect-admin-guide/doc_source/enable-analytics.md

      If you choose this option, we recommend setting up alerts based on keywords and phrases that the customer may utter during the call\.
 Contact Lens analyzes the conversation real\-time to detect the specified keywords or phrases, and alerts supervisors\.
 From there, supervisors can listen in on the live call and provide guidance to the agent to help them resolve the issue faster\.

-     For information about setting up alerts, see [Alert supervisors real\-time based on keywords and phrases](add-rules-for-alerts.md)\.
+     For information about setting up alerts, see [Alert supervisors in real\-time based on keywords and phrases](add-rules-for-alerts.md)\.

      If your instance was created before October 2018, additional configuration is needed to access real\-time analytics\.
 For more information, see [Service\-Linked Role Permissions for Amazon Connect](connect-slr.md#slr-permissions)\.